colinkeenan/silentcast/README.md

 - **Try it *before* you install it!** (If you already installed it, uninstall before trying this.)
     - Install the dependencies as listed above, [Download Latest Release of Silentcast from github.com](https://github.com/colinkeenan/silentcast/releases/latest), and extract.

-    - Now just double click **bash silentcast** in the extracted folder.
+    - In Xfce, you can just double click **bash silentcast** in the extracted folder.
+Seems as though most other desktops don't default to running in the same directory as the launcher, so you'l have to run it in the terminal.
+    - Here's an example of running it from the terminal:

+            $ cd ~/Downloads/silentcast-1.7
+            $ bash silentcast

     - That's it!
 Nothing will be installed to your system folders, and you can get rid of Silentcast just by deleting the download and extracted folder.
-    - Here's an example of running it from the terminal:

-            $ cd ~/Downloads/silentcast-master
-            $ bash silentcast
+    - If you want to make the **bash silentcast** launcher work instead of doing a full install, edit `bash_silentcast.desktop` in a terminal and put the full path in, for example `Exec=/home/colin/Downloads/silentcast-1.7/silentcast` and `Path=/home/colin/Downloads/silentcast-1.7/`
     - Note that **if you have done a full install of Silentcast**, you will end up running portions of that installation when running *bash silentcast*.
 So, to try out this method, first **uninstall the full installation of Silentcast**.

 - **Arch Linux Full Install**